groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/search/pptx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for adding Metadata to PDF in JavaScript"
+    title: "Steps for adding Metadata to PPTX in JavaScript"
     content: |
-      [GroupDocs.Signature](/signature/nodejs-java/) makes it easy for Node.js via Java developers to add metadata details to PDF files from within their applications by implementing a few easy steps.
+      [GroupDocs.Signature](/signature/nodejs-java/) makes it easy for Node.js via Java developers to add metadata details to PPTX files from within their applications by implementing a few easy steps.

-      1. Load PDF with an instance of {{TextMetadata}} class.
+      1. Load PPTX with an instance of {{TextMetadata}} class.
       2. Use {{TextMetadataAddProperties}} method to add the properties.
       3. Use a predicate to find desired metadata properties.
-      4. Save the changes back in PDF format.
+      4. Save the changes back in PPTX format.

     code:
       platform: "net"